ffxue/odas/README.md

 # About ODAS

-The Optimization-based Detection of Architectural Systems (ODAS) is a free, fast, accurate, and robust library for the problem of architectural symmetry detection from 3D point clouds.
+The Optimization-based Detection of Architectural Symmetries (ODAS) is a free, fast, accurate, and robust library for the problem of architectural symmetry detection from 3D point clouds.

 # How to cite